Microwave-free vector magnetometry and crystal orientation determination with Nitrogen-Vacancy centers using Bayesian inference: Results and discussion

-The fluorescence measurements were performed with a wide-field fluorescence microscope, as shown in \cite{Dhungel2024} where excitation is provided by the 515\,nm Toptica iBeam smart laser.
+The fluorescence measurements were performed with a wide-field fluorescence microscope, as shown in Fig.~\ref{fig:setup}(a).
+Excitation is provided by the 515\,nm Toptica iBeam smart laser.
 The laser beam is focused on the diamond using 50× Mitutoyo long-working-distance objective (NA = 0.45).
 The PL is collected through the same objective and detected with a photodiode.
 An arbitrarily directed magnetic field is generated with a set of Helmholtz coils around the sample.
-The magnetic fields were calibrated using ODMR.
-The diamond used in all experiments is an HPHT-grown (111)-oriented single crystal containing $>5$\,ppm of NV centers.
+The magnetic fields were calibrated using ODMR (used here as a convenient, but not required, calibration method).
+The diamond used in all experiments is an (111)-oriented, HPHT-grown single crystal.
+It has an estimated substitutional nitrogen concentration of $\sim$100 ppm and was electron-irradiated (energy 3 MeV, dose 10$^{18}$ cm$^{-2}$), followed by annealing at 1050$^{\circ}\mathrm{C}$ for 2h, yielding an NV ensemble with an estimated concentration $>5$\,ppm.
+However, the method is applicable to other samples, including CVD-grown and arbitrarily cut diamonds, provided that cross-relaxation features are measurable; such features have been observed in ensemble samples down to $\sim$0.3 ppm NV density~\cite{Zheng2025}.

+In Fig.~\ref{fig:setup}(b) we illustrate the intended device-level implementation.
+The diamond is mounted on a rotating plate and mechanically rotated about the laboratory $z$-axis while an axial bias field is applied along the same axis, such that the acquired PL map encodes the external-field vector through its dependence on $B^\text{bias}$ and the rotation angle $\phi$.

-\section{Application to orientation determination}
+\subsection{Application to orientation determination}

-To determine the orientation of a diamond crystal from its photoluminescence, we apply a fixed transverse field $\mathbf{B^{ext}}=b_\perp \mathbf{u_x}$ together with a variable axial bias field $B^\text{bias}$ along $z$.
-The sample is then rotated around the laboratory $z$-axis to generate a two-dimensional PL map as a function of $B^\text{bias}$ and the rotation angle.
-In practice, instead of physically rotating the sample, our setup achieves the same effect by rotating the transverse magnetic field using two orthogonal pairs of Helmholtz coils, an implementation that is experimentally more convenient but equivalent in description.
+To determine the orientation of a diamond crystal from its photoluminescence, we can apply a fixed transverse field $\mathbf{B^{ext}}=b_\perp \mathbf{u_x}$ together with a variable axial bias field $B^\text{bias}$ along $z$.
+In the envisioned protocol, the sample would be physically rotated around the laboratory $z$-axis to generate a two-dimensional PL map.
+In our proof-of-concept implementation, we instead rotate the transverse magnetic field using two additional orthogonal pairs of Helmholtz coils (see Fig.~\ref{fig:setup}(a)).
+This implementation is experimentally more convenient in our current setup and produces the same relative rotation between the crystal frame and the applied field; it requires electronic control of the transverse field in the $xy$ plane, but is equivalent, at the level of the model, to keeping the field fixed and rotating the sample.

 The unknown orientation of the diamond with respect to the laboratory frame is described by the rotation matrix $O^{\text{s}}_{\text{lab}}$, which we parameterize as a composition of three successive rotations: a rotation by an angle $\alpha$ about the laboratory $z$ axis, followed by a rotation by an angle $\beta$ about the $[1\bar{1}0 ]$ axis of the diamond crystal, and finally a rotation by an angle $\zeta$ about the $[111]$ axis.
 In the sample reference frame, the magnetic field is transformed as